 Time progressed, Dave’s bank account died a slow death.
 After a year living in a static caravan on site (while Dave spent the majority of that time in a 5 star hotel while working in London), diggers in the kitchen, a new roof, walls, floors, wiring, plumbing, plaster and a few minor alterations we moved back in to the house.
 The outside was still like a bomb site but at least we had heating and cooking.

 Gradually we bought some chickens did the garden, and embraced the small holding life.
 Then one day I saw some Alpacas advertised.
 A deal was struck, Fabia and Ayla, mother with cria at foot were delivered.
 As cute as cute can be.
 Shortly later we were then gifted an orphaned cria and a castrated male Armstrong, beginning the Alpaca adventure.

 Fast forward through some sheep, a few pigs, and now 32 Alpacas, our first cria were born here in 2018.

-There are 3 dogs, and 6 cats, couple of ducks and a few chickens floating about.
+There are 3 dogs, and 5 cats, and a few chickens floating about.
 And Dave finally has his tractor and "man shed".
 There are also 3 kids, a ginger one who will help for free, and two city kids who think sand shoes are suitable for farm life and a Grandson who already has the "farmer gait" .

-The renovations have been once more , this time the barns , two nice little holiday cottages.
+The renovations have began once more , this time the barns , two nice little holiday cottages.
 But we know it has all been worth it when holiday makers can have the pleasure of Armstrong looking through their window while they eat breakfast !